Are you struggling to brew the perfect cup of coffee with your Moka Pot?

 Temperature plays a crucial role in brewing coffee with a Moka Pot, as it can mean the difference between burnt coffee and optimal extraction.

-Avoiding Burnt Coffee
+Preventing Burnt Coffee

-Understanding how to avoid burnt coffee is crucial for perfecting your morning brew with a moka pot.
+Understanding how to avoid burnt coffee is crucial for perfecting your morning brew with a Moka Pot.

 It begins by keeping a close eye on the temperature, as leaving the pot on high heat after brewing causes the coffee to taste burnt.